matys1/lab1-web/book-notes/part-5.md

 text = prompt("Enter some text.")
 ```

-- A **variable** is a container that can store a number, a string of text, or another value.
+- A **variable** is a container that can store a number, a text string, an object or another value.
 For example:

 ```js
 var fred = 27;